Biology (BIOL)

 Develops an understanding of the phenomena involved in optimum physiological functioning during work performance, whether it be in everyday living or athletic participation.
 Provides students with an understanding of the physiological aspects of exercise and its practical applications.

-Prerequisite: BIOL 343 and junior/senior status
+Prerequisite: BIOL 343, junior status

 Corequisite: BIOL 440L